-Setup a streaming replication with PostgreSQL 10
+Setup a Streaming Replication With PostgreSQL 10

 In this post, i will explain how to setup a streaming replication with PostgreSQL 10.
 I will not explain how to install PostgreSQL 10 on your system.